1: Before You Start

 As you are planning your exhibit, think about when you would like to publish.
 The timeline to complete your exhibit will depend on a number of variables including:

-- Review of your content by a member of the Stanford exhibits service team is preferred prior to publishing.
+Review of your content by a member of the Stanford exhibits service team is required prior to publishing.

 If you know there are time constraints related to your exhibit, (e.g., high profile donor demo), please give the Stanford exhibits service team a heads up as early in your exhibit building process as possible, but no later than 4 weeks prior to your intended publication date.